-During the year ended September 30, 2016, the Company utilized all remaining federal and state net operating loss carryforwards and all federal and state research and development tax credits generated during fiscal 2015.
 During the year ended September 30, 2015, the Company utilized \$0 and \$8,433 of federal and state net operating loss carryforwards, respectively generated during fiscal 2014.
 During the year ended September 30, 2015, the Company also utilized \$4,481 and \$2,214 of federal and state research and development tax credit and other credit carryforwards, respectively, generated during 2014.

 The Company files tax returns as prescribed by the tax laws of the jurisdictions in which it operates.
 In the normal course of business, the Company is subject to examination by federal and state jurisdictions, where applicable.
-There are currently no pending income tax examinations.
-The Company's tax years are still open under statute from 2012 to the present.
+The Company's tax years are still open under statute from 2013 to the present.
 Earlier years may be examined to the extent that tax credit or net operating loss carryforwards are used in future periods.
+The Company has recently received notification of examination by the Internal Revenue Service for the year ending September 30, 2016.
+No adjustments have been proposed to date.
+The Company has not received notice of examination by any other jurisdictions for any other tax year open under statute.

 Uncertain tax positions represent tax positions for which reserves have been established.
-The Company's policy is to record interest and penalties related to uncertain tax positions as part of its income tax provision.
+The Company's policy is to record interest and penalties related to uncertain tax positions as part of income tax expense.
 A reconciliation of the beginning and ending amount of uncertain tax positions is summarized as follows:

-Septeml ber 30,
+September 30,

-2016 2015
+2 2017 2016

+(in tho ısands)

-Beginning Balance \$448 \$-
+Beginning Balance \$ 745 \$ 448

-Additions based on tax positions for the current period 294 324
+Additions based on tax positions for the current period 134 294

-Additions based on tax positions for prior periods 16 124
+Additions based on tax positions for prior periods 355 16

-Reductions for tax positions of prior periods (13)
+Reductions for tax positions of prior periods (59) (13)

-Ending Balance \$745 \$448
+Ending Balance \$ 1,175 \$ 745